Looking for a unique and exciting outing this weekend?

 What can people expect on Saturday?

 Saturday is the kickoff to our 13th season.
 We’re calling it “unLucky Season 13” and the first theme is “Black Cat-astrophe.”
-Sometimes folks dress in costume according to theme, so that’s rollerDerby_featuredalways super fun!
+Sometimes folks dress in costume according to theme, so that’s always super fun!
 I’m personally hoping to see a lot of cats.

 It will be a mini-tournament, so you’ll get to see each of our four teams play (Banger Sisters; Kilmore Girls; Delta Delta Di; Violent Femmes).
 We have announcers who will be commentating throughout each game, so they’ll help you understand what’s going on while it’s happening.
 Like I said, full-contact, so grown adults electively hitting each other at-speed on roller skates.